heliskijh/GettingCleaningData/codebook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).
+Some signals have the term "Body" duplicated ie:(fBodyBodyAccJerkMag-mean()).
+The duplicated "Body" was removed from the variable names to match the original data's codebook.
+The edidted body variables are denoted with an *.

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.